Our team is made of professionals with a passion for making a difference.

-Years of public service to non-profits provided Rubel with opportunities to use her skill sets of program design, participant engagement and assessment of outcomes.
-Creating bridges between potential collaborators who share a common vision for a clearly defined end result mark all of Carol Rubel's work and service endeavors.
+Years of public service to non-profits provided Rubel with opportunities to use her skill sets of program design, participant engagement, and assessment of outcomes.
+Creating bridges between potential collaborators who share a common vision for a clearly defined end result marks all of Carol Rubel's work and service endeavors.

 Board Vice President